 Adjunct Professor of Law James R. McCurdy (Professional Sports Law) James R. McCurdy is an Adjunct Professor of Law in the Center for Sports Law & Policy at Thomas Jefferson School of Law, teaching Professional Sports Law among other courses.
 He is also Professor Emeritus at Gonzaga University School of Law.
 He is co-author of an innovative casebook, Sports Law: Cases & Materials (5th ed.
 2003).
 He has served as president of the Pioneer Baseball League, and been a member of the Council of League Presidents for minor league baseball.

-Jeremy M. Evans (Director, Center for Sports Law & Policy (CSLP)) is the Managing Attorney of the California Sports Lawyer firm, representing sports and entertainment professionals in contract drafting, negotiations, licensing and career growth.
-Jeremy provides legal advice and general counsel services for businesses, which includes development, document and agreement drafting, review, negotiations, protection and compliance.
+Jeremy M. Evans (Director, Center for Sports Law & Policy (CSLP)) is the Managing Attorney at California Sports Lawyer, representing sports and entertainment professionals in contract drafting, negotiations, licensing and career growth.
+He provides legal advice and general counsel services for businesses, which includes development, document and agreement drafting, review, negotiations, protection and compliance.
 Evans is an award-winning attorney and community leader.
 Evans is the Founder and Director of the National Sports Law Negotiation Competition (NSLNC), a nationally recognized sports law competition and conference hosted by the CSLP.
 He attended the University of California, Los Angeles, where he earned a Bachelor of Arts degree in Political Science, emphasis in American Politics.
 He earned his law degree from Thomas Jefferson School of Law, where he served as President of the Student Bar Association, and Editor-in-Chief of the student newspaper, The Jeffersonian.
 While in law school, he competed three times in the National Baseball Arbitration Competition (NBAC), held in New Orleans, LA.
 He is the now the Coach for the NBAC Competition Team from Thomas Jefferson School of Law, which won the Championship in 2012.